 If a solicitor is calling your home, or knocking at your door, they are likely hoping for an uniformed, quick sale.
-If an advertisement shouts $99 Duct Cleaning, it’s likely vacuuming the registers in just one room.
+If an advertisement shouts $99 Duct Cleaning, it’s likely a basic vacuum, or only part of the home.

 Customers report that duct cleaners are the worst for hidden fees and upcharges.

 Duct Cleaning & Duct Vacuuming are two different services.
 For true results, Duct Cleaning should be performed by a licensed HVAC technician and should include a Brush System that actually clears caught debris & buildup.
 As well, homeowners should insist on a viewing of the Duct’s interior through a high quality Camera System.

 To better the results further, a thorough furnace cleaning and air filtration system can remove 99.98% of allergens by trapping particles as small as 0.1 micron (100 times more effective than a standard filter).